 Group households are often associated with young people living close to education or employment, and indicate a house-sharing arrangement.
 Group households are common among students and young professionals.
 In 2016, group households accounted for 5% of household types in Boroondara compared to 4.7% in Greater Melbourne.
 This proportion ranged from a low of 2.1% in Canterbury to a high of 9.8% in Hawthorn and Hawthorn East.
-Lone person households make up 23.1% of households who usually comprise adults or older adults living alone.

-Aboriginal and Torres Strait Islanders
+4.1.3 Aboriginal and Torres Strait Islanders

-Census data from 2016 shows that there were 157 children and young people aged 0-25 years who identified as Aboriginal or Torres Strait Islander (ATSI), representing 50% of the total Aboriginal and Torres Strait Islander population in Boroondara.
+2016 Census data shows that there were 157 children and young people aged 0-25 years' who identified as Aboriginal or Torres Strait Islander, representing 50% of the total Aboriginal and Torres Strait Islander population in Boroondara.
 The highest proportion is aged between 20-25 years old.
-In the 2019-20 financial year Maternal and Child Health had 18 ATSI children enrolled, while there were 9 ATSI children enrolled in Boroondara kindergartens.